haleyhilton/ReadME-Generator/ReadMe.md

   <a name="Description"></a>
   ## Description
-  This project serves to create a quick and professional ReadMe.
+  This project serves to create a quick and professional ReadME.
 By using node index.js the user is led through a series of prompts that they can be as detailed or vague as they wish in answering.
-Once they have entered the info, their answers are logged in a new REadMe.md that they can further edit if they'd like.
-An example of when this whould be applicable is if they'd like to include screenshots after the fact.
+Once they have entered the info, their answers are logged in a new ReadMe.md tha tthey can futrther edit if theyd like.
+An example of when this would be applicable is if theyd like to include screenshots after the fact
   # Table of Contents

  * [Description](#Description)